harshad317/Economy-well-Being-Prediction-zindi.africa-/README.md

 Using data from 18 different countries collected at different times, you must correctly predict the cluster-level estimated wealth measures found from surveys in 7 different countries not covered in the training data.
 A successful model could be useful for filling in the gaps between the more expensive surveys.

 ### Evaluation
-The evaluation metric for this competition is Root Mean Squared Error.
+The evaluation metric for this competition is **Root Mean Squared Error**.